 During his tenure, Tavani has coached some of the top players in the program’s history.
 Andy Romans, the 2007 and 2008 Patriot League Defensive Player of the Year, anchored the No. 1-ranked defense in the country in 2007 which allowed just 85 yards per game on the ground and 175.2 yards per game through the air.
 He led the Leopards with 113 tackles and is the third Lafayette player, and first under Tavani, to win the award.
 Romans and the Leopards finished in second place in the Patriot League standings, one conference win away from a fourth straight title.

-Jonathan Hurt `07, the 2006 Patriot League Offensive Player of the Year, grinded out 1,165 rushing yards as a senior, giving Tavani a 1,000-yard rusher in 10 of his 23 seasons on the Leopards' coaching staff.
-He has recruited and coached the top four rushers in Lafayette history (five of the top six) and has mentored four different tailbacks to Offensive Player of the Year honors.
-Erik Marsh `95, the Patriot League's all-time leading rusher, was recognized in 1992 and 1993, while Joe McCourt `05 took the honors in 2004 and Tom Costello `92 was the recipient in 1989.
+Jonathan Hurt ’07, the 2006 Patriot League Offensive Player of the Year, grinded out 1,165 rushing yards as a senior.
+Scheuerman carried for 1,113 yards and 14 touchdowns in 2013 and 1,191 yards and 12 TD’s in 2014, giving Tavani a 1,000-yard rusher in 12 of his 29 seasons on the Leopards’ coaching staff.
+He has recruited and coached the top five rushers in Lafayette history (six of the top seven) and has mentored four different tailbacks to Offensive Player of the Year honors.
+Erik Marsh ’95, formerly the Patriot League’s all-time leading rusher, was recognized in 1992 and 1993, while Joe McCourt ’05 took the honors in 2004 and Tom Costello ’92 was the recipient in 1989.

 An explosive offense guided by a dominant running attack has been a staple of Tavani-led football programs.
 McCourt finished his career in 2004 as the all-time school and Patriot League-leader with 50 rushing touchdowns and is second in Lafayette annals with 4,474 yards on the ground.

 Passing certainly has its place.
 Marko Glavic and John Weyrauch concluded their careers in 2003 after rewriting the Lafayette record book.
-Glavic owned nearly every school passing record and is second all-time in the Patriot League for passing yards (9,819) and total offense (10,064 yards) while Weyrauch is Lafayette's all-time leader in both receptions (162) and receiving yards (2,406).
+Glavic owned nearly every school passing record and is second all-time in the Patriot League for passing yards (9,819) and total offense (10,064 yards) while Weyrauch is second all-time at Lafayette in receptions (162) and receiving yards (2,406).
+Weyrauch left as the school’s career receiving leader, but his marks were eclipsed in 2013 by Mark Ross ’14 who finished his career with 198 receptions for 2,811 yards and 27 touchdowns.
+Ross was the only wideout in program history to post consecutive 1000-yard seasons.

 Tavani’s impact has extended beyond the playing field and the classroom.
 He worked with college officials and major donors on the $33 million transformation of Fisher Stadium.
 The project included new spectator seating, a FieldTurf playing surface, a new press box, 19’-by-35’ video matrix board and the construction of the 24,000 square foot home of Lafayette Football at the Bourger Varsity Football House.